eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-2/index.md

 In addition to that, multiple performance and stability issues are addressed.

-## eccenca DataManager v22.2
+## eccenca DataManager v22.2.1

+v22.2.1 of eccenca DataManager has the following fixes:

+-   LinkRules
+    -   Fixed trigger of refetching data after an update
+    -   Display of negative Reference Links

-This version of eccenca DataManager adds the following new features:
+v22.2 of eccenca DataManager adds the following new features:

 -   Navigation
     -   Add DataIntegration workflows link to main navigation